AOEpeople/aoe_technology_radar/README.md

 ** move scripts paths.js and tasks in one folder
 * Rename package to make more clear that this is a tech radar builder?
 * provide only one bin script with subcommands like react-scripts?
+* add tests for scripts
+* add tests for components